-HCB was formed as a Community Interest Company by three like-minded individuals who care passionately about this community and want to show that we can provide Wireless Broadband which would help this part of the northwest highlands to thrive and succeed as a community.
+HCB was formed as a Community Interest Company (CIC) by three like-minded individuals who care passionately about this community and wanted to show that they could provide Wireless Broadband which would help this part of the northwest highlands to thrive and succeed.

-Our goal is to bring quality high speed internet to EVERYONE in the area, not just Ullapool.
-Many outlying areas have been told that they will never receive decent broadband, or at least it is many years away.
-We feel this is not good enough.
+The goal was to bring quality high speed internet to EVERYONE in the area, not just Ullapool.
+Many outlying areas had been told that they would never receive decent broadband, or at best it would be many years away, which was not good enough.